Popular Mechanics published on March 11 my latest article, titled “An Astronaut’s Letter to President Obama: Six Space Policy Musts.” Here is my text:

 Retire the Space Shuttle by 2010

 Mr. President, the shuttle first flew nearly thirty years ago, and although two fatal accidents each led to design improvements, it is still a temperamental, risky vehicle.
 Cracks in main-engine hydrogen valves delayed last winter’s Discovery launch by more than a month.
+To avoid accidents and personal injuries, pedestrian safety tips need to be followed.
 (Yesterday’s scheduled launch was also delayed, because of a hydrogen leak.)
 Tremendously versatile, the shuttle is also fragile, and every astronaut crew knows the risk—any serious launch or re-entry failure will likely be fatal.
 Shuttle operations cost more than $3 billion a year; money freed by its retirement should go directly to field its safer and more efficient replacement, Orion.
 With its sturdy structure, robust heat shield and launch-abort system, Orion will offer future crews a tenfold increase in safety.
 Most important, Orion can take us into deep space, somewhere the veteran shuttle can never go.

 Use the International Space Station